finnmayhew/The-Revelation-Mission/Sessions/Session2.md

 Everyone is up early in anticipation of Lux coming back.

-Farmer Mu is gone, but has left a note saying that she's going to go see if she can meet the farmer.
-(MAYBE CHANGE THIS, STILL NEED TO CLEAR WITH BROOKE).
+Farmer Mu has gone to meet [Charbel](../NPCs/Charbel.md), with Sarnos's approval (CONFIRM WITH ALEX).

 Norvin has taken to doing what small repairs the ship needs and running analyses on new data.

 Lux has around one hour of air left.
-What is everyone else doing?
+What are Carcy and Sarnos doing?

 ### 2. Encounter with Lux